cdumay/cdumay-http-errors-rs/README.md

-# cdumay-http-errors-rs
+# cdumay-http-errors
-A JSON serialization for errors
+A rust lib for error JSON serialization